Jotunn/kbnhud/README.md

 Customization
 -------

-### While these files can be modified using any text editor, like Notepad, it is highly recommended that you use Notepad++ since it understands code batching and indentation.
+### While these files can be modified using any text editor, like Notepad, it is highly recommended that you use [Notepad++](https://notepad-plus-plus.org/) since it understands code batching and indentation.

 **Hud_damagedplayer hitmarker centering fix instructions**

-***YOU DON'T NEED TO DO THIS IF YOU REMOVED THE CIRCLE WITH THE OVERRIDE, NOR DO YOU NEED TO DO THIS ON SOME RESOLUTIONS: 1920x1080 / 1680x1050 OR ANY 16:9 OR 21:9 RESOLUTION.***
+***YOU DON'T NEED TO DO THIS IF YOU REMOVED THE CIRCLE WITH THE OVERRIDE, NOR DO YOU NEED TO DO THIS ON ANY 16:9 or 21:9 ASPECT RATIO RESOLUTIONS***

-1. Go to `tf/custom/KBNHud-master/scripts` and open `hudlayout.res` with a text editor program (eg. Notepad, thought Notepad++ is highly recommended).
+1. Go to `tf/custom/kbnhud-master/^customizations/_basefiles` and open `hudlayout.res` with a text editor program (eg. Notepad, thought Notepad++ is highly recommended).
 The first thing you see should say `DefaultHitmarker`.

 2. Under that, find `xpos` and `ypos`. `xpos` moves it left or right. `ypos` moves it up and down.
 DON'T TOUCH `zpos`!